brucemack/brucemack.github.io/_posts/2025-12-05-asl-firewall.md

 To be clear: the Registration Server is not in the middle of the call - this is not a proxy mechanism.
 The Registration Server is just acting as a notification service for nodes stuck behind restrictive firewalls.

+Also, I don't think the Registration Server would need to perform any database access to support this feature.
+A public-key encryption mechanism could be used to perform the necessary validations.

 I'm specifically mentioning the IAX POKE frame type because that message is already in the IAX2 protocol and is designed for this kind of situation.
 From the RFC: